Canada Gains New Access to the Turkish Market for Canadian Cattle

 position Canada as a long-term, reliable partner in meeting Turkey’s import requirements.

-Top Canadian agri-food exports to Turkey include lentils, soybeans, durum and non-durum
+- Top Canadian agri-food exports to Turkey include lentils, soybeans, durum and non-durum wheat and chickpeas.

 “The Government of Canada continues to work to create new trade opportunities for Canadian